eigenbom/avm/doc/design.md

 local data = ffi.new("int[?]", N)
 array.fill_into(3, N, data, 0) -- Fill data with 3's starting from index 0
 ```

+## Minimal Dependencies

+AVM requires the lua standard math, table and string modules.
+These dependencies are documented at the start of each module, and can be manually changed if necessary.
+Some distributions will adapt these dependencies to become compatible.

+## Flattened Arrays

+AVM works with flattened arrays only.
+Multi-dimensional data (e.g., a table of tables) will have to be flattened before using AVM functions.
+The array module provides some `reshape` helper functions to convert between these formats.

 ## Vectors And Matrix Objects